apollographql/router/dev-docs/metrics.md

 ### Static metrics
 When adding a new feature to the Router you must also add new static metrics to monitor the usage of that feature and users cannot turn them off.
 These metrics must be low cardinality and not leak any sensitive information.
-Users cannot change these metrics and they are primarily for us to see how our features are used so that we can inform future development.
+Users cannot change the attributes that are attached to these metrics.
 These metrics are transmitted to Apollo unless explicitly disabled.

 When adding new static metrics and attributes make sure to: